WebAssembly/wasi-keyvalue/README.md

 }
 ```

-- The `bulk-get` and `bulk-create-or-update` are not atomic.
+- The `bulk-get` and `bulk-set` are atomic.
-- The `increment` is atomic, in a way that it is a small transaction of get, increment, and put operations on the same key.
+- The `increment` is atomic, in a way that it is a small transaction of get, increment, and set operations on the same key.

 ```go
 world "wasi:cloud/services" {